Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 18. Use Artificial Grass

-Artificial lawns are common in desert houses, but they are also an excellent option for any homeowner who just doesn’t want to deal with lawn upkeep.
+Artificial lawns are common in desert houses but are also an excellent option for homeowners who don’t want to deal with lawn upkeep.

 Artificial turf doesn’t require fertilizer, watering, or mowing.
 Also, no unattractive brown spots or weeds will appear.

-When compared to maintaining grass, maintenance is minimal once the first installation is complete.
+Compared to grass maintenance, maintenance is minimal once the first installation is complete.

 19. Use Low Maintenance Ornamental Grass